After Samsung, consumer electronics major Lenovo has announced not to attend the Mobile World Congress (MWC) in person in Barcelona this year.

 The in-person event is still scheduled to happen in June, despite the ongoing pandemic that has devastated several countries like India and Brazil in the second wave.

-Earlier this week, Samsung said it will not showcase its products and technologies “offline” at the mobile technologies trade fair, to be held between June 28 and July 1 in Barcelona.
+Earlier this week, Samsung said it would not showcase its products and technologies “offline” at the mobile technologies trade fair, to be held between June 28 and July 1 in Barcelona.

 “The health and safety of our employees, partners and customers is our number one priority, so we have made the decision to withdraw from exhibiting in-person at this year’s MWC,” the company said in a statement.
 “We look forward to participating virtually and continuing to work with GSMA and industry partners to advance new mobile experiences.”